Santiago Yaitepec

-Santiago Yaitepec is a town and municipality in Oaxaca in south-western Mexico, two kilometers southeast of Santa Catarina Juquila.
+Santiago Yaitepec is a town and municipality in Oaxaca in southern Mexico, two kilometers southeast of Santa Catarina Juquila.

 It is part of the Juquila District in the center of the Costa Region.

 The name "Yaitepec" means "Three hills".

-Environment
+Geography

-The municipality covers an area of 53.58 km² at an altitude of 1,840 meters above sea level.
+The municipality covers an area of 53.58 km2 at an altitude of 1,840 meters above sea level.

 The terrain is hilly, in the foothills of the Sierra Madre del Sur.

 The climate is temperate and humid, with an average temperature of 17.9 °C and annual rainfall of 1,347.6 mm.

 Trees include pine, fir, pine, madrone, moral, oak, and alder.

 Wild fauna include opossum, skunk, armadillo, rabbit, snake and deer.

-People
+Demography

 As of 2005, the municipality had 623 households with a total population of 3,665 of whom 3,137 spoke an indigenous language.

 90% of economic activity is related to agriculture, with coffee being the cash crop.

 Yaitepec is one of the centers of the Chatino people, related to the Zapotec but with a distinct language.

 The municipality selects its authorities under the Uses and Customs system, which lets indigenous communities conserve their traditional political structure.

 Although infrastructure is modern, the Chatino community has maintained its traditional culture.